alve775/CSE-3206-open-ended-project/README.md

 # Singleton Logger (C++)

 This project demonstrates the Singleton Design Pattern using a Logger class in C++.
 It includes unit tests written using Google Test (GTest).

+#How to Run Tests

+cd build
+ctest          # or ./logger_test